|

 training around pregnancy and alcohol/drug usage so that our many

+volunteers can inform the appropriate callers.
 When we started the Help Line in 1979, we had a card table, one

 phone line and no chairs, along with a dedicated board of directors